CommonAccord/Cmacc-Org/Doc/G/EU/Artificial_Intelligence_Act/Sec/Article.md

 44.Ti=Certificates

-44.1.sec=Certificates issued by {_notified_bodies} in accordance with Annex VII shall be drawn-up in a language which can be easily understood by the relevant authorities in the Member State in which the {_notified_body} is established.
+44.1.sec=Certificates issued by {_notified_bodies} in accordance with Annex {Annex.VII.Xnum} shall be drawn-up in a language which can be easily understood by the relevant authorities in the Member State in which the {_notified_body} is established.

-44.2.sec=Certificates shall be valid for the period they indicate, which shall not exceed five years for {_AI_systems} covered by Annex I, and four years for {_AI_systems} covered by Annex III.
-At the request of the {_provider}, the validity of a certificate may be extended for further periods, each not exceeding five years for {_AI_systems} covered by Annex I, and four years for {_AI_systems} covered by Annex III, based on a re-assessment in accordance with the applicable {_conformity_assessment} procedures.
+44.2.sec=Certificates shall be valid for the period they indicate, which shall not exceed five years for {_AI_systems} covered by Annex {Annex.I.Xnum}, and four years for {_AI_systems} covered by Annex {Annex.III.Xnum}.
+At the request of the {_provider}, the validity of a certificate may be extended for further periods, each not exceeding five years for {_AI_systems} covered by Annex {Annex.I.Xnum}, and four years for {_AI_systems} covered by Annex {Annex.III.Xnum}, based on a re-assessment in accordance with the applicable {_conformity_assessment} procedures.
 Any supplement to a certificate shall remain valid, provided that the certificate which it supplements is valid.

-44.3.1.sec=Where a {_notified_body} finds that an {_AI_system} no longer meets the requirements set out in Section {Chapter.3.Section.2.Xnum}, it shall, taking account of the principle of proportionality, suspend or withdraw the certificate issued or impose restrictions on it, unless compliance with those requirements is ensured by appropriate corrective action taken by the {_provider} of the system within an appropriate deadline set by the {_notified_body}.
+44.3.1.sec=Where a {_notified_body} finds that an {_AI_system} no longer meets the requirements set out in Section {Chapter.III.Section.2.Xnum}, it shall, taking account of the principle of proportionality, suspend or withdraw the certificate issued or impose restrictions on it, unless compliance with those requirements is ensured by appropriate corrective action taken by the {_provider} of the system within an appropriate deadline set by the {_notified_body}.
 The {_notified_body} shall give reasons for its decision.

 44.3.2.sec=An appeal procedure against decisions of the {_notified_bodies}, including on conformity certificates issued, shall be available.